 If you think you qualify under the Broader Group, you'll need to get in touch with So Energy to apply.
 The full criteria for eligibility is to be found on the provider's website.
 Bear in mind that the criteria changes year on year and you'll need to apply every year separately - there is no guarantee of success, as the discount is given out on a first-come, first-served basis.

 The Warm Home Discount is not the be-all and end-all!Certain providers that don't offer the discount could save you more than £140 a year on energy vs some providers that do - making the discount totally redundant in some cases!
-Give us a call on 020 3608 4293 to find out how much you could save.

 So Energy contact number